wp-plugins/nextgen-facebook/readme.txt

 You can enable social buttons in the content, use the social buttons widget, and call the ngfb_get_social_buttons() function from your template(s) -- all at the same time -- but all social buttons share the same settings from the admin options page (the layout of each can differ by using the available CSS class names - <a href="http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/" target="_blank">see the Other Notes tab</a> for additional information).

 = Version 1.7.2 =
-* Fixed: Added the missing "data-annotation" field to the Google+ social button.
+* FIXED: Added the missing "data-annotation" field to the Google+ social button.
-* Fixed: Changed "&lt;/p&gt;" to a space before stripping out all html tags from og:description.
+* FIXED: Changed "&lt;/p&gt;" to a space before stripping out all html tags from og:description.

 = Version 1.7.1 =
 * Changed the plugin name from "NextGEN Facebook" to "NextGEN Facebook OG" to better describe it's function (adding Open Graph meta tags).